greilick-industries/rcatc-scripts-grblhal/README.md

 ```
 Q-- specifies the current tool in the spindle (if any) to initialize.

 - Q0 loads RapidChange settings but makes no change to current tool.
-This is useful updating your settings.
+This is useful for updating your settings.

 - Q98 loads RapidChange settings and sets the current tool to 98(None).